-4. Major Life Change
+4. Employees Who Just Went Through a Major Life Change

 When something big occurs an employee’s life, it often causes a change in attitude about her job.
 Such events can include childbirth, marriage, divorce, a sudden (and/or serious) illness, or the loss of a loved one.
 If something big happens in an employee’s life, and they feel like their job doesn’t allow them the space to take care of themselves, they will consider leaving the organization.

 What to do to fix it:

 You will always have some talented employees who choose to leave your organization for personal reasons.
 Retaining all of these employees isn’t possible, yet, you can help your employees feel cared for by enacting policies that demonstrate that your organization values about work-life balance.
 For example, by allowing flex work arrangements, remote work, unlimited personal time off (PTO), you are showing employees that you respect them as human beings and they’re allowed to take time off to recharge or take care of their families.

 5. Employees who are stuck

 If an employee is already fully proficient in their current role, but isn’t getting opportunities to uplevel their skill set and take on greater responsibilities, they will feel stuck and start looking for new opportunities.
 Do you have employees who have been doing the same job for several years?